Quantum Commuting Circuits and Complexity of Ising Partition Functions

 To settle this, we add ancilla vertices $u_{j'} \in U_{B'}$ to the set $U_B$ in such a way that $R_{v_i}^{u_j}$ ($u_j \in U_B \cup U_{B'}$) has full rank [The 5th qubit in Fig.~\ref{fig1} (a) can be viewed as the ancilla qubit for the non-full rank graph in Fig~\ref{fig1} (c)].
 Due to Theorem~\ref{sparseIQP}, we can exactly calculate the probability for the slightly enlarged problem, $P_{\rm IQP}(\{ s_{i} \} | \{ \theta _{j} \} \cup \{ \theta _{j'} \})$.
 Then, the probability $P_{\rm IQP}(\{ s_{i} \} | \{ \theta _{j} \} )$, with which we want to sample $\{ s_{i} \}$, can be obtained by considering a specific case $\theta _{j'}=0$ for all $u_{j'} \in U_{B'}$, i.e.,

 A representative example of classically simulatable {\sf IQP} circuits are depicted in Fig.~\ref{fig1} (a) and (c).
-If we restrict ourself into two-body Ising models (i.e., $|S_j|=2$), the meaning of independence becomes clear; independence means that the lattice does not contain any loop, such as Ising models on one-dimensional chain or tree graphs.
-Thus {\sf IQP} with two-qubit commuting gates whose interaction geometry does not contain any loop can be efficiently simulated.
+If we restrict ourselves into two-body Ising models (i.e., $|S_j|=2$), the meaning of independence becomes clear; independence means that the lattice does not contain any loop, such as Ising models on one-dimensional chain or tree graphs.
+Thus {\sf IQP} with two-qubit commuting gates whose interaction geometry does not contain any loop can be efficiently simulated in the strong sense.
 In order to avoid the present class of classically simulatable {\sf IQP}, the {\sf IQP} circuits that consist of at least $n$ ($=|V_A|$) commuting gates acting on different subsets $\{S_j\}$ of qubits are sufficient.